Chart Color Schemes

 Educational outcomes in Hallam fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 21.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.1%, followed by postgraduate qualifications (4.8%) and graduate diplomas (1.4%).
-Vocational credentials are also prevalent, with 31.7% of residents aged 15+ holding such qualifications, including advanced diplomas (11.6%) and certificates (20.1%).
+Vocational credentials are prevalent, with 31.7% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (20.1%).
 Educational participation is high, with 31.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education